realplatanopapi/mariopabon.com/README.md

 ## Deploying

-Hosting and deployment is handled by [Netlify](https://netlify.com), so simply push to `master` to trigger a new deployment.
+Hosting and deployment is handled by [Netlify](https://netlify.com), so simply push to `main` to trigger a new deployment.
 Lit!

 ---